kanchanchy/Hotspot-Analysis-Apache-Sedona-Template/README.md

 In the code template,

 1. You need to change "**HotzoneAnalysis.scala** and **HotzoneUtils.scala**".
+2. Replace the logic of User Defined Function ST\_Contains in HotzoneUtils.scala.
+You can add additional methods in this class if you need.
-2. The coding template has loaded the data and wrote the first step, range join query, for you.
+3. The coding template has loaded the data and wrote the first step, range join query, for you.
 Please finish the rest of the task.
-3. The output DataFrame should be sorted by you according to "rectangle" string.
+4. The output DataFrame should be sorted by you according to "rectangle" string.

 ### Hot cell analysis
 In the code template,